-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Future 13.1.
-Provide strong, 13.1.1.
-Removed - added to 'What we will keep doing'. open and accountable 13.1.2.
-Removed - added to 'What we will keep doing'. leadership and be more visible and relevant for community 13.1.3.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Future 13.1.
+Provide strong, open and accountable leadership and 13.1.1.
+Provide a clear and well communicated vision, focusing on visual delivery and explanation of key projects in towns and rural areas to help investors and community members visualise future plans for the region.
+Chief Executives Office • be more visible and relevant for community members.
+13.1.2.
+Provide a formal elected member presence at major community events to promote recent, current and future projects and initiatives.
+Chief Executives Office • 13.1.3.
 Provide a biennial community survey to assess community priorities and perceived performance levels.
-MARKYT® Community Scorecard Chief Executives Office • • members.
-13.1.4.
-Removed - added to 'What we will keep doing'.
+MARKYT® Community Scorecard Chief Executives Office • • 13.1.4.
+Provide a Performance Dashboard for the community to see progress against actions and targets in the Council Plan.
+Chief Executives Office •

-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Future 13.2.
-Engage the 13.2.1.
-Removed - added to 'What we will keep doing'. community about Shire projects, 13.2.2.
-Removed - added to 'What we will keep doing'. activities and decisions in a timely, open and effective manner.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Futur 13.2.
+Engage the community about 13.2.1.
+Provide monthly content to the local community newspaper with current Shire news and information.
+Community Services • Shire projects, activities and decisions in a timely, open and 13.2.2.
+Provide an e-newsletter that covers diverse community interests and needs (i.e. special projects, sustainability, art and culture, youth, seniors, etc.).
+Community Services • effective manner.
 13.2.3.
 Provide a campaign to populate the customer database with email addresses and permissions to send e-rates, e-newsletters and other notifications.
-Community Services • 13.2.4.
+Community Services • • 13.2.4.
 Provide electronic notice boards in strategic locations across the Shire to display key messages.
 Community Services • • 13.2.5.
 Provide visual and interactive displays to be used at pop-up and community events to provide updates on progress against the Shire's Council Plan, major projects and activities.
-Chief Executives Office Co omplet ed •
+Chief Executives Office •